AkashKumar07/Relaxer/README.md

 ## npm packages used
 - create-react-app : For setting up a react application.
-- redux : for state management.
-- react-redux : for state management
-- react-beautiful-dnd : For the Drag and Drop feature in the application.
+- react-router-dom : For routing between pages.

-###### You can also visit the react application at http://akashkumar07.github.io/TrelloClone
+###### You can also visit the react application at http://relaxer-c4a4b.web.app/